St. Marys, Pennsylvania

 St. Marys is a city in Elk County, Pennsylvania, United States.
-The population is 12,429 as of 2019.
+The population is 12,738 as of the 2020 census.
 Originally a small town inhabited by mostly Bavarian Roman Catholics, it was founded December 8, 1842.
 It is home to Straub Brewery and the first Benedictine convent in the United States.
 In 1992, the borough of St. Marys absorbed the surrounding township of Benzinger and incorporated as a city.
-Despite its place as the second-largest city by area in Pennsylvania behind Philadelphia, its low population leads to it being one of the state's least dense cities.
+Despite its place as the second-largest city by area in Pennsylvania behind Philadelphia, it is one of the state's least densely populated cities.

 St. Marys lies in the center of Pennsylvania's elk country.
 It is one of the few places east of the Mississippi River that allows hunting of wild elk.
 The area is known for its access to outdoor activities, including trout streams and state hunting lands inside the city limits.

 Geography

 St. Marys is located at 41.437600°N 78.542724°W (41.437600, -78.542724).